 Drink to Detox

-Virtually all weight loss regimes suggest a detoxification first to help organ and metabolic function.
+Virtually all weight loss regimes suggest detoxification first to help organ and metabolic function.
 The idea is that a clean engine is an efficient engine.
 Everyone agrees that drinking more water improves detox.
 Toxins accumulate in fatty tissues, especially the liver and kidneys.
 Water is needed to flood and ultimately flush these tissues.
-Interestingly, cold water enters the blood stream quickly and forces the body to burn calories to warm the water up to body temperature.
+Interestingly, cold water enters the bloodstream quickly and forces the body to burn calories to warm the water up to body temperature.
 On the other hand, acidity increases free oxygen, benefiting the harmful aerobic bacteria.
 Whether you drink your water warm or cold, more water helps detox.
 Good detox means better weight loss.

 Alkaline, ionized water takes the detox to a whole new level.
 Improving the health of the intestinal tract is a primary focus of most detox regimens.
-Intestinal pH balance affects both the helpful probiotics and harmful bacteria.
+Intestinal pH balance affects both helpful probiotics and harmful bacteria.
 Beneficial, probiotic bacteria are anaerobic and thrive in an environment lacking oxygen.
 Harmful bacteria are known as aerobic bacteria.
 They thrive in oxygen.
 A good, alkaline pH balance reduces free oxygen in your gut in favor of hydrogen, which favors the development of beneficial probiotic bacteria.
-Acidity on the other hand increases free oxygen, benefiting the harmful aerobic bacteria.
+Acidity, on the other hand, increases free oxygen, benefiting the harmful aerobic bacteria.
 A study done at Moscow University concludes that drinking alkaline water improves intestinal health2.
 Healthy intestines help with weight loss.

 Drink and Burn